Scottish crest badge: Introduction

 Although the term "clan crest" is most commonly used, it is a misnomer.
 There is in fact no such thing as a clan crest.
 Although it is possible to purchase "clan crests", and the crest badge itself can be owned by a clan member, the heraldic crest and motto of the badge belong to the chief alone and never the clan member.
 The crest and motto are the sole property of the chief, and clan members are only permitted to wear the badge in a show of allegiance to their clan and clan chief.
 It is illegal for a clan member to misappropriate the chief's crest and motto in acts such as decorating silverware or inscriptions on signet rings and jewellery.
 In short, coats of arms, crests and mottos are the personal property of one person only, and in terms of "clan crests", they are the property of the clan chief.

 Crest badges are specifically used for people to wear, and they are made out of silver or white metal.
 When illustrated, crest badges should only be printed in monochrome, and they should not be coloured.
 Women are entitled to wear a crest badge as a brooch, generally worn on the left side, and as such the crest badge may be made of gold.

 There are established clans which do not have a chief recognised by the Lord Lyon King of Arms.
 In such cases, clan members usually wear a crest badge which contains the crest and motto of the last known chief.
 However, there are instances where such clans wear crest badges which are based upon the arms of someone who was never a recognised clan chief.
 For example, Clan Macfie, which current does not have a chief, uses a crest badge which is derived from the arms of one of the first two Macfies who registered Arms at Lyon Court.
-Another clan —Clan MacEwen— whose chiefly line has been untraced since the 15th century, has a crest badge containing the crest and motto of a baronet bearing the surname McEwen.
-Oddly enough, the McEwen Baronets may not have any actual link with the main Clan MacEwen at all.
+Clan MacEwen, whose chiefly line had been untraced since the 15th century, had a crest badge containing the crest and motto of a prominent baronet bearing the surname McEwen (the baronet has since been recognized as Chief of the Clan).
 Another instance is the crest badge of Clan MacInnes.
 This crest badge is based upon a modern coat of arms of an armigerous clan member, not a clan chief.

 According to the English officers of arms John Martin Robinson and Thomas Woodcock, crests have played a relatively insignificant role in Scottish heraldry when compared to English heraldry.
 In consequence, many Scottish armigers, including clan chiefs, have comparatively similar crests to one another.
 Because of this, crest badges can sometimes show an obvious association with another clan.
 For example, clans associated with the Chattan Confederation share very similar crest badges bearing wild cats.
 Clans associated with Clan MacTavish —Clan Campbell of Breadalbane, Clan MacIver and Clan Campbell— use a crest badges which contain similar crests and mottoes that allude to that of the chief of Clan MacTavish.